E1pp/weave/docs/intro.md

 ```

 ### Via
-By default, every execution is done inline or in the mentioned executor in case of `Submit`.
+By default, every execution is done inline or in a mentioned executor in case of `Submit`.
 Each following bit of user code (like lambda in `AndThen`) inherits the executor from a previous future:
 ```cpp
 auto f = futures::Submit(pool, []{
 	return result::Ok(42); // executed in a pool